Multiple Testing and Variable Selection along the path of the Least Angle Regression

 \subsection{Irrepresentable Check on the Active sets}

-We define the set of {\it Active Sets} $\cA_K$ as all the sequences $i_1,\ldots,i_K$ of signed variables such that $j_1,\ldots,j_K$ are pairwise different, where the $j$'s are defined by \eqref{e:findices}, namely
+We define the set of {\it Active Sets}~$\cA_K$ as all the sequences~$i_1,\ldots,i_K$ of signed variables such that~$j_1,\ldots,j_K$ are pairwise different, where the~$j$'s are defined by~\eqref{e:findices}, namely

-Sometimes it would be useful to consider $\cA_{K+1}$, the set of active sets of size $K+1$.
-We introduce {\it Irrepresentable Check} which is the only assumption on the design and the selected active set in most of our results.
+Sometimes it would be useful to consider~$\cA_{K+1}$, the set of active sets of size~$K+1$.
+We introduce the notion of `Irrepresentable Check', which is the only assumption on the design and the selected active set in most of our results.